defold/defold.github.io/manuals/editor.md

 ![create file name](../images/editor/create_file_name.png)

+It is possible to specify custom templates for each project.
+To do so, create a new folder named `templates` in the project’s root directory, and add new files named `default.*` with the desired extensions, such as `/templates/default.gui` or `/templates/default.script`.
+Additionally, if the `{% raw %}{{NAME}}{% endraw %}` token is used in these files, it will be replaced with the filename specified in the file creation window.

 ## Importing files to your project

 To add asset files (images, sounds, models etc) to your project, simply drag and drop them to the correct position in the *Assets* browser.
 This will make _copies_ of the files at the selected location in the project file structure.
 Read more about [how to import assets in our manual](/manuals/importing-assets/).